sarink/mercury/README.md

 Snippets are customizable through the options popup view and draggable within a snippet region.
 Snippet regions can be customized as well.
 By default there is the ability to specify which types of snippets are allowed to be dragged into a region, and also how many.
 Inside of mercury_helper.rb you can see how this is achieved through the use of the data-accepted_snippets and data-number_of_snippets variables.

-The accepted_snippets list is a comma delimited string of which snippet names are allowed to be dropped into the region.
+The ``data-accepted_snippets`` attribute is a comma delimited string of which snippet names are allowed to be dropped into the region.

-The number_of_snippets variable is the maximum number of snippets that can be dropped into the region.
+The ``data-number_of_snippets`` attribute is the maximum number of snippets that can be dropped into the region.

 Now that you understand how to create a snippet region, let's talk about how to create the actual snippets that your user can drop into your snippet regions...

-Mercury identifies a snippet as anything with a data-snippet_name attribute.
-In addition to this, there a few other options you can specify: data-snippet_show_options and data-snippet_default_options.
+Mercury identifies a snippet as anything with a ``data-snippet_name`` attribute.
+In addition to this, there a few other options you can specify: ``data-snippet_show_options`` and ``data-snippet_default_options``.

-data-snippet_show_options: This should either be "true" or "false" - by default, when you drag a snippet into a snippet region, mercury pops up the snippet options view (app/views/mercury/snippets/your-snippet-name/options.html.erb).
-If you set data-snippet_show_options to false, it will not do this.
-Instead, it will use the data-snippet_default_options attribute to create the snippet.
-The user can still modify the options by hovering over the snippet and clicking the options button on the snippet toolbar that appears.
-This only prevents the initial options popup.
+``data-snippet_show_options``: This should either be "true" or "false" - by default, when you drag a snippet into a snippet region, mercury pops up the snippet options view (``app/views/mercury/snippets/your-snippet-name/options.html.erb``).
+If you set ``data-snippet_show_options="false"``, it will not do this.
+Instead, it will use the ``data-snippet_default_options attribute`` to create the snippet.
+The user can still modify the options by hovering over the snippet and clicking the options button on the snippet toolbar that appears - this only prevents the initial options popup.
 ** THIS DOES NOT WORK YET ** see app/javascripts/mercury/snippet.js.coffee:7 - this is where it has yet to be implemented

-data-snippet_default_options: This is an optional JSON object which can represent the default options for a snippet.
-If you specify this, this object will be POST'ed to the server when loading the options view (app/views/mercury/snippets/your-snippet-name/options.html.erb) to pre-populate the form.
-Furthermore, if you wish to use data-snippet_show_options="false" for a snippet, then you require this.
+``data-snippet_default_options``: This is an optional JSON object (string) which can represent the default options for a snippet.
+If you specify this, this object will be POST'ed to the server when loading the options view (``app/views/mercury/snippets/your-snippet-name/options.html.erb``) to pre-populate the form.
+Furthermore, if you wish to use ``data-snippet_show_options="false"`` for a snippet, then you require this.

 To understand how all of this comes together, you should look at how images work.